HighlyCaffeinatedSloth/CS417-CPU-Semester-Project/README.md

 `./CS417SP file1.txt file2.txt`

-Basic validation is done to ensure the given input file actually exist.

-It is assumed if the file exists it is formatted correctly
+Basic validation is done to ensure the given input file(s) exist and it is assumed if the file(s) exist they are formatted correctly.

 ### Input